Stenstromen/flareghstats/README.md

 - `/lang/json?username=<username>` returns the stats of the most used languages by the user in JSON format.
 - `/lang/svg?username=<username>` returns the stats of the most used languages by the user in SVG format.
+- `/streak/json?username=<username>` returns the GitHub contribution streak of the user in JSON format.
+- `/streak/svg?username=<username>` returns the GitHub contribution streak of the user in SVG format.

 ### Example Response